userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Snaps are defined in a single YAML file named *snapcraft.yaml* saved in the root folder of your project.

 We're going to start by creating a short *snapcraft.yaml* file that builds a (mostly) working copy of KCalc.
-We will then improve our *snapcraft.yaml* and cover how we can submit our snap to the Snap Store.
+We will then improve our *snapcraft.yaml* and look at how we can submit our snap to the Snap Store.

 The full version of our *snapcraft.yaml* file can be found below.
 We'll explain the contents of this file in the following sections.